How I Cured My Eczema Naturally Part 3 | How I rebalanced My Skin Microbiome | My Natural Skin Care Routine That Helped to Cure My Atopic Dermatitis

 During steroid cream withdrawal my skin peeled and flaked like crazy.
 I felt like I needed to remove the dead skin, so I washed my face every morning and night with only warm water and a soft bamboo exfoliating brush.
 My bamboo brush is pictured below; it’s VERY used haha!

-I also have a very, very soft bamboo brush.
-I used it to dry brush the dead skin off my face frequently.
+I also have another very, very soft bamboo brush.
+I used the softer brush to dry brush the dead skin off my face before doing a facial steam (see below for more on facial steams).

 MUST HAVE ALWAYS.
 I refuse to be without Toups and Co.
 Organics Tallow Balm.
 It’s basically magic for me.
 During steroid cream withdrawal I put this tallow balm on my face immediately after exfoliating with warm water and the bamboo brush.